nayR0D/cse15l-lab-reports/lab-report-1.md

 When ls is used with a path to a directory, it lists all the files in the directory specified. ls can also be used to print the files in a directory stated, not just the current directory.
 Becuase this is the inteded purpose of the command, there is no error.
 ![Image](ls_to_folder.png)

 When ls is used with a path to a file, it will just print the path to that file.
-This isn't really an error, but it is not the intended purpose of the command.
+If there are other request options with the ls command, it can give more information.
+Either way, this isn't an error.

 ![Image](ls_to_file.png)

 When cat is used with no arguments, the terminal stalls forever, which seems to be an error.
+If the user were to type something and hit enter while the terminal is stalled, it will simply echo the text again and continue to stall.
 The command has to be stopped with control c for the terminal to be used again.
 I got this output because cat is supposed to be used with a text file, so when there is no text file specified, it will stall.

 ![Image](cat_no_folder.png)

 When cat is used with a path to a directory, it will do nothing and return a message saying the directory specified is a directory.
-This is because cat is used to print out the text in a textfile, so it cannot be used on a directory.
+This is because cat is used to print out the text in any file, so it cannot be used on a directory.
 This is not really an error but it is not the intended use of the command.

 ![Image](cat_to_folder.png)